Process Flow Diagram - Draw Process Flow by Starting with PFD Drawing Software

-The easiest way to draw process flow diagram is by starting with a Edraw template.
+The easiest way to draw process flow diagram is starting with a Edraw template.

-By dragging process engineering equipment shapes onto your drawing page, connecting them with smart pipelines, and then dragging valves and instruments onto the pipelines.
-To identify equipment in your drawing, you can create intelligent tags.
+By dragging process engineering equipment shapes onto your drawing page, connecting them with smart pipelines, and then dragging valves and instruments onto the pipelines, identifying equipment in your drawing, you can create intelligent tags.

 You can make a process flow diagram more useful by adding information beside the equipment, pipelines, valves, and instruments.
 As you modify diagrams, you can easily generate new lists.

 Examples of Process Flow Diagram